-Landlords are required to report their property income for the tax year, but many use a reporting year to 31 March, which is treated as equivalent to 5 April.
+Landlords are required to report their property income for each tax year that ends on 5 April, but many report for the year to 31 March, which is treated as equivalent to 5 April.

-From 6 April 2024, all unincorporated businesses will have to report their turnover, expenses, and profit or loss to HMRC for the tax year, irrespective of the accounting period the business uses.
+From 6 April 2024, all unincorporated businesses will have to report their turnover, expenses, and profit or loss, to HMRC for each tax year, irrespective of the accounting period the business uses.
 This is referred to as the 'tax year basis'.

-Where the businesses currently uses an accounting period that ends on 31 March or 5 April, (or a day in between), it won't be affected by the change from the current year basis to the tax year basis from 6 April 2024.
+Where the business currently uses an accounting period that ends on 31 March or 5 April, (or a day in between), it won't be affected by the switch from the current year basis to the tax year basis from 6 April 2024.